Finding a job with a new employer Your rights during redundancy

 • arrange and do training

-• how difficult it will be for the employee to find work
+• how difficult it will be for you to find work

 Pay for time off to look for work or training is limited to 40% of a week's pay.
 This applies even if you take more time for this during your notice period.